A Doctor’s Experience of Metamorphosis

 Going Along with the Hospital Admissions Scam

 Faced with the cruel realities of hospital life, I had no choice but to change my ways and go along with the management’s rules.
 In order to do the job given to me and get paid more, I also started to bury my conscience and send patients who didn’t need to stay in hospital up to the wards.
 I usually had a smile on my face as I cajoled and deceived these patients, and they never knew what was going on.
 In order to get the proper treatment, they always trusted and obeyed everything I said, and were even very grateful.
 How could they know that behind their doctor’s smile there was an expert executioner?
 I remember one time when I examined a woman who just had a minor gynecological inflammation.
 In order to get more money out of her I scared her by saying: “Your illness is quite serious.
 If we don’t hurry up and admit you to hospital, it’s going to be a big headache to treat.”
 The patient meekly asked me what the “illness” was and I told her it was xxx, a kind of viral infection.
 The woman got very frightened and started crying.
-I immediately felt remorse for deceiving her and wanted to tell her, but then I thought about how not doing my given job would not only mean being mocked by my colleagues and criticized by my managers but would also mean less pay.
+I immediately felt remorse for deceiving her and wanted to tell her the truth, but then I thought about how not doing my given job would not only mean being mocked by my colleagues and criticized by my managers but would also mean less pay.
 So I gritted my teeth and stayed silent.
 Due to my intimidation the woman ended up staying in the hospital for a period of time.
 When I first started behaving like this, I would still feel a bit of compassion for the patients, but as time went by my conscience began to slowly disappear and I was left feeling more and more numb.

 Material Comforts Can Never Relieve Spiritual Suffering